Tim55667757/TKSBrokerAPI/README_EN.md

     trader.moreDebug = False  # Set to `True` if you need more debug information, such as headers, requests and responses

-    trader.Run()  # Starting one iteration of trade with all instruments
+    trader.Run()  # Starting trade iterations with all instruments

 if __name__ == "__main__":